genuinebyte/mobessence/README.md

 ### Configuration
 There is one configuration option, `drop-chance`.

-`drop-chance` is the inverse of the value you provie.
+`drop-chance` is the inverse of the value you provide.
 So if you change it to 100 then there is a 1 in 100 chance a mob will drop its essence on death.
 This value defaults to `256`.

 You can view the default configuration [here](src/main/resources/config.yml).